-Take a look at these gorgeous gowns and click through the list to see where some royals like Harry’s sister-in-law, mother, and grandmother rank on our countdown of the most iconic royal wedding dresses.
+As we relive over every detail of the new royal’s gown and wedding day, take a look at these gorgeous royal gowns from the past.
+Click through the list to see where some royals like Harry’s sister-in-law, mother, and grandmother rank on our countdown of the most iconic royal wedding dresses.

 15. Sarah Ferguson, Duchess of York